 Problem: The Refresh button in the Server Configuration node does not display correct properties or values, despite changes being made and saved.
-Updates consequently appear to have been lost.
-In some scenarios, when you save the Server Configuration, it fails with the message Save Failed.
+Updates consequently appear to

 Scenario 1: After restarting Unwired Server, refreshing the server configuration displays the first saved change, but not subsequent saved updates.
 The message Save Failed appears in the administration console after you attempt to save an update.